startupengine/startupengine/storage/docs/content/quickstart/1-installation.md

 # Installation

+Download or clone the Startup Enginie repository from [https://github.com/startupengine/startupengine](https://github.com/startupengine/startupengine), then follow one of the two sets of instructionis below.

 ## Standard Installation

-See Laravel's [official installation guide](https://laravel.com/docs/5.6/installation) to get started with running Laravel apps locally.
+If you're unfamiliar with running Laravel apps locally, see Laravel's [official installation guide](https://laravel.com/docs/5.6/installation) to get started.

-Once you're familiar with Laravel, set up a a [PostgreSQL](https://www.postgresql.org/) database and run:
+Once you're familiar with Laravel, set up a [PostgreSQL](https://www.postgresql.org/) database and run:

 `composer install`